Petridistom/js-blog-cc/posts/2OOP.md

 ...
 }
 ```
-###### The repel and portal functions are too large to show and can be found behind the embedded p5 sketch below inside the Circle.js file.
+###### The repel and portal functions are too large to show and can be found behind the embedded p5 sketch below, inside the Circle.js file.

-It is important when copying over our code that we rename every variable to the local version by adding **this.** infront of them, otherwise things will not work.
+It is important when copying over the code that every variable is renamed to the local version by adding **this.** infront of them, otherwise things will not work.

 ---